- HMS Community Values

 Student Computer Room

 The Student Computer Room is located in Vanderbilt Room 302B.
 It is equipped with four Windows-based workstations and is available for use 24 hours a day.
 One of the computers is designated for visitor use with no need of logging on to the machine.
-Printing is available as a fee-based service.
-In order to use the pay-for-printing program, you must log on to a Student Computing workstation with your MyCourses username and case-sensitive password.
-If you experience any problems with the computer equipment, please call the Student Computing Support Desk at 617-432-2000 (call 2-2000 on the house phone) or email them at email@example.com.
+Printing is available as a fee-based service to HMS and HSDM students only.
+In order to use the pay-for-printing program, you must log on to a Student Services-supported workstation with your MyCourses username and case-sensitive password.
+If you experience any problems with the computer equipment, please call the Service Desk at 617-432-2000 (call 2-2000 on the house phone) or email them at firstname.lastname@example.org.

 Only current residents or students who will be returning in the fall may store items in the Student Storage Room.
 The University assumes no responsibility for loss or damage to personal property stored in the Student Storage Room.
 Space is limited so we ask that each student use no more than 20 cubic feet (2 x 5 x 2, about 4-5 standard file boxes) of storage space.
 We do not have room to store any furniture.
 Storage items must be labeled with the student’s name, room number, the date the item was stored, and the date the item will be removed.
 All items stored must be packed securely.
 Items left after students move out will be considered abandoned and donated to charity.
 Storage tags are available at the Business Office and are required for all articles stored.